-Printa was one of the first design stores in Budapest to figure out that selling high-quality coffee alongside Hungarian designer products can be a winning combination.
-Think limited edition prints, clothes, bags, and purses made by the local designers—no tchotchkes here.
-Being good at what they do, and being located in the center of the trendy Jewish Quarter, it was only a matter of time before tourists would discover it.
-Accordingly, today they mainly cater to visitors with somewhat inflated price tags.
+Printa was one of the first stores in Budapest to figure out that selling high-quality coffee alongside Hungarian designer products can be a winning combination.
+Think limited edition prints, clothes, tote bags, and purses made by the local designers—no tchotchkes here.
+Being in the center of the trendy Jewish Quarter, it was only a matter of time before tourists would discover it.
+Accordingly, today Printa mainly caters to visitors with somewhat inflated price tags.

-Nevertheless, there's plenty of cool stuff, and espresso-based specialty coffee.
-The coffee beans are sourced from Blue Bird coffee roastery next door.
-In the midst of all the shopping, don't miss the subtle-yet-imposing, Moorish Revival-style synagogue across the street from Printa, designed by the the famous Viennese architect, Otto Wagner.
+Nevertheless, there's plenty of cool stuff, plus espresso-based specialty coffee.
+The ground coffee comes from Blue Bird, the coffee shop and roastery next door.
+In the midst of all the shopping, don't miss the subtle-yet-imposing, Moorish Revival-style synagogue across from Printa, designed by the the famous Viennese architect, Otto Wagner.